Fix WordPress Memory Limit & “Allowed Memory Size Exhausted”

 What Causes the “Allowed Memory Size of X Bytes Exhausted” Error?

-The “Allowed memory size of 268435456 bytes exhausted” error occurs when your WordPress site consumes too much memory.
+The WordPress Memory Limit error “Allowed memory size of 268435456 bytes exhausted” occurs when your WordPress site consumes too much memory.
 PHP, the programming language that powers WordPress, has limited memory for each process.
 When your site exceeds this limit, PHP throws an error and stops the process, which results in an error message.

 Several factors can contribute to high memory consumption on your WordPress site.
 These include: